- Contrast consumer surplus, producer surplus, and social surplus

 Consumer Surplus, Producer Surplus, Social Surplus

-Consider a market for tablet computers, as shown in Figure 3.23.
+Consider a market for tablet computers, as Figure 3.23 shows.
 The equilibrium price is $80 and the equilibrium quantity is 28 million.
 To see the benefits to consumers, look at the segment of the demand curve above the equilibrium point and to the left.
 This portion of the demand curve shows that at least some demanders would have been willing to pay more than $80 for a tablet.

 The supply curve shows the quantity that firms are willing to supply at each price.
 For example, point K in Figure 3.23 illustrates that, at $45, firms would still have been willing to supply a quantity of 14 million.
 Those producers who would have been willing to supply the tablets at $45, but who were instead able to charge the equilibrium price of $80, clearly received an extra benefit beyond what they required to supply the product.
-The amount that a seller is paid for a good minus the seller’s actual cost is called producer surplus.
+The extra benefit producers receive from selling a good or service, measured by the price the producer actually received minus the price the producer would have been willing to accept is called producer surplus.
 In Figure 3.23, producer surplus is the area labeled G—that is, the area between the market price and the segment of the supply curve below the equilibrium.

 The sum of consumer surplus and producer surplus is social surplus, also referred to as economic surplus or total surplus.
-In Figure 3.23, social surplus would be shown as the area F + G. Social surplus is larger at equilibrium quantity and price than it would be at any other quantity.
+In Figure 3.23 we show social surplus as the area F + G. Social surplus is larger at equilibrium quantity and price than it would be at any other quantity.
 This demonstrates the economic efficiency of the market equilibrium.
 In addition, at the efficient level of output, it is impossible to produce greater consumer surplus without reducing producer surplus, and it is impossible to produce greater producer surplus without reducing consumer surplus.